gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/topology_area_frac_v0/headline_findings.md

 Two independent runs (different seeds, different N) show a **highly significant** deviation from the phase-random baseline at lmax=256, nside=256.

 ## Interpretation guardrail
-This is evidence for **non-random phase structure / higher-order morphology** relative to the phase-random null, but **not** a “new physics” claim: it can arise from expected lensing non-Gaussianity, estimator/pipeline imprint, or other systematics.
-Next discriminators: add V1/V2 (boundary length, Euler characteristic) and run controls (Gaussian φ with same Cℓ, and/or ΛCDM lensing simulations).
+This is evidence for **non-random phase structure / higher-order morphology** relative to the phase-random null, but it is **not** a “new physics” claim by itself.
+The V0(D) statistic is phase-sensitive and can be driven by:

-## What is at stake (if controls confirm)
-If the effect persists under ΛCDM-forward simulations (including reconstruction pipeline) and under Gaussian controls with matched Cℓ, then the remaining explanation is **a mismatch in the assumed generative model** for φ: either (i) missing physics in the lensing potential statistics, or (ii) a non-standard coherence constraint not captured by the usual amplitude-based description.
-In that case, this becomes evidence for a **model-class failure** — i.e., the type of opening where “new physics” becomes a legitimate scientific hypothesis rather than rhetoric.
+- expected lensing non-Gaussianity,
+- reconstruction / quadratic-estimator mode-coupling,
+- masking, filtering, noise, or other pipeline effects.

+Accordingly, we treat V0(D) as a **morphology diagnostic** and require simulation-based controls before any generative-model inference.

 ## Decision gate
 We will treat “new physics” as admissible only if:
 1) Gaussian φ with matched Cℓ fails to reproduce D at comparable rate, and
-2) ΛCDM lensing simulations + the same reconstruction pipeline fail to reproduce D, and
+2) ΛCDM simulations passed through the **same reconstruction pipeline** fail to reproduce D, and
 3) the signal replicates across alternative estimators / masks / data splits.

-(Controls 1–3 separate “expected lensing non-Gaussianity / pipeline systematics” from a genuine generative mismatch.)
+(These controls separate “expected non-Gaussianity / pipeline imprint” from a genuine generative mismatch.)

 ## Decision gate status (controls)